jRydell/johanR-sluteprojekt-react/README.md

 - **React**: A JavaScript library for creating dynamic and interactive user interfaces.
 - **TypeScript**: A statically typed language that enhances JavaScript with additional safety and code quality features.
 - **Tailwind CSS**: A CSS framework for building responsive and customizable user interfaces with ease.
-- **Headless UI**: A component library focused on accessibility and customization, making it easy to create user-friendly interfaces without sacrificing performance.

 ## Getting Started